 Asynchronous IO under ISAPI is often viewed as something of a black art.
 But it's actually quite straight forward and it will yield the highest level of performance and scalability for your application.

-A project to demonstrate Asynchronous IO
+A Project to Demonstrate Asynchronous IO

-Browsing the Code Project site I stumbled across an example ISAPI project by Jorge Lodos Vigil which demonstrated sending back a page of HTML and an image.
+Browsing the Code Project site, I stumbled across an example ISAPI project by Jorge Lodos Vigil which demonstrated sending back a page of HTML and an image.
 Two different types of data are returned by Jorges' ISAPI.
 The page is contained in an in-memory buffer while image is contained in a file on disk.
-Sending a buffer of data to a client and sending a file to a client just happen to encompass the two possible ways to send data asynchronously using the ISAPI API -
+Sending a buffer of data to a client and sending a file to a client just happens to encompass the two possible ways to send data asynchronously using the ISAPI API -

-Two ways to perform asynchronous IO
+Two Ways to Perform Asynchronous IO

 WriteClient to read/write an arbitrary buffer of data to the client asynchronously or you can use